-As of December 31, 2022 and 2021, the Company had no material or significant commitments outstanding.
+As of December 31, 2023 and 2022, the Company had no material or significant commitments outstanding.

 From time-to-time, the Company is subject to various litigation and other claims in the normal course of business.
 The Company establishes liabilities in connection with legal actions that management deems to be probable and estimable.
-As of December 31, 2022 and 2021, the Company had no pending legal proceedings.
-No amounts have been accrued in the consolidated financial statements with respect to any such matters.
+As of December 31, 2023 and 2022, the Company had no pending legal proceedings.
+No amounts have been accrued in the audited consolidated financial statements with respect to any such matters.